GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Combined score not showing in HTML
 * Correct Fisher's combined method for multiple testing?
 * Should SlopeScore.R have penalty function?
 It currently does not
+* Directory of BAMs as input?
+* Add rough checkpoint prior to running tsRNAsearch-single.sh.
+If file exists, do not rerun single file analysis